gridsuite/documentation/README.md

 - Other services dependencies: network store server, geo data server
 - Use PowSyBl libraries: no

-This services is responsible for converting substations and lines GPS coordinates coming from [Open Data Réseau Energies](https://opendata.reseaux-energies.fr/pages/accueil/?flg=fr) system (ODRE) and uploading it to the geo data server.
+This service is responsible for converting GPS coordinates of substations and lines coming from [Open Data Réseau Energies](https://opendata.reseaux-energies.fr/pages/accueil/?flg=fr) system (ODRE) and uploading them to the geo data server.
 ODRE is a web site (and also a web service with a REST API) where GPS positions of RTE's equipments have been open sourced.

 ### Network map server